USEPA/LCIAformatter/paper.md

 # Available Methods
 The LCIA formatter is structured to easily convert original source data from existing LCIA methods.
-Version 1.0 of the LCIA formatter converts three commonly used LCIA methods: TRACI 2.1, ReCiPe2016, and ImpactWorld+ \autoref{tbl:methods}.
+Version 1.0 of the LCIA formatter converts three commonly used LCIA methods: TRACI 2.1, ReCiPe2016, and ImpactWorld+ (\autoref{tbl:methods}).
 Available LCIA methods cover a variety of impact categories.
 Cumulative LCI indicators based on the FEDEFL are also available as an output of the LCIA formatter.

 Method | Indicators | Characterization Factors (Source) | Characterization Factors (Mapped to FEDEFL)